151st Illinois Infantry Regiment

 The 151st Regiment Illinois Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 151st Illinois Infantry was organized at Quincy, Illinois, and mustered into Federal service on February 23, 1865, for a one-year enlistment.
-The 151st served in garrisons in Georgia.
+Just two days after they were mustered, they moved to Springfield, Illinois, where their field officers and staff were mustered, and where they also received their arms.